ec0629/node-recipes/README.md

 - the second example net-multiple-clients.js connects several clients together
 - net-improved-chat.js has some basic improvements on the underlying functionality
 - these examples demonstrate the usage of standard TCP socket events such as connect, end and data

+---

+## Recipe 13: getting familiar with the DNS module
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- brief discussion on the differences between the lookup and resolve methods

+---

+## Recipe 14: getting familiar with the UDP/dgram module
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- brief of creating both a udp server and client